 6. The diorama in its entirety

-Geoff Barnes and Roger Scott’s diorama is on view as part of the Escape from Pompeii exhibition, on at the Australian National Maritime Museum until 30 August 2017.
+Geoff Barnes and Roger Scott’s diorama is on view as part of the Escape from Pompeii exhibition, showing at the Australian National Maritime Museum until 30 August 2017.
+Geoff and Roger do build dioramas to order.
+To contact them, email geoffandpenny.barnes[at]bigpond.